Federica Urgesi

 Federica Urgesi (born 29 January 2005) is an Italian tennis player.

-She has a career-high WTA singles ranking of 382, achieved on 6 October 2025.
-She also has a career-high WTA doubles ranking of 262, achieved on 13 October 2025.
+She has a career-high singles ranking of 285 by the WTA, achieved on 8 June 2026, and a highest WTA doubles ranking of 237, achieved on 13 July 2026.

+Career

 Urgesi and her partner Renáta Jamrichová won the 2023 Australian Open girls' doubles title, beating Hayu Kinoshita and Sara Saito in the final.

 Urgesi was given a wildcard to make her WTA Tour main-draw debut at the 2025 Italian Open, but lost in the first round to Bianca Andreescu.

+Ranked world No. 410, she qualified for the main draw at the 2026 Italian Open, but again lost in the first round, this time to Viktorija Golubic.